How To Kill The Market For Ticket Touting.

 However, this is looking at the problem from the wrong angle.
 Concert goers should not be relying on the government or the music industry to help them out by reducing the cost of concert tickets.
 Instead it is both in the interests of the people who put on concerts (whether it be the bands, the venues or the promoters) and the people who go to these concerts that tickets are sold directly to the eventual gig goer since any money that goes to a middle man is less money that the end buyer can spend on more tickets, drinks and band merchandise when they get to the concerts, and that is to the detriment of both bands and fans alike.
 Being in a band is great fun but it is also a job for many, and when ticket touts look to profiteer from the strong demand that bands have worked incredibly hard to build up, with all of the costs that they have had from doing so, it takes money away from bands and their audience.
 Thus, both the buyer and the seller should be united in their desire to remove touts from the equation as it will mean more money for the sellers, and more concerts for the buyers.

-To enforce this through regulation, education or persuasion would be slow and ineffective.
-However, the solution for how to eradicate the practice is surprisingly simple.
-Instead all that would need to be done is to kill the one factor that the ticket tout uses to make so much money – the control they have over whether someone gets to go to a concert or not.
-At present they know that more people want to go to see a concert than can see it, and they use the fact that the level of demand is greater than the supply as their bargaining tool.
+A possible solution for how to eradicate or vastly reduce the scale of ticket touting is surprisingly simple.
+At present ticket touts know that more people want to go to see a concert than can see it, and they use the level of demand for tickets being greater than the supply as their bargaining tool.
 It’s basic economics: if demand is greater than supply, prices go up.
-If you want to keep the price low you either try to decrease demand (which nobody wants) or you increase supply, and that is what the music industry needs to focus on.
-Instead of saying, “we need to stop touts buying tickets” a better approach would be to ignore the touts and simply focus on making sure that the honest music fans can buy the tickets directly from the source by increasing the supply of tickets, and keep on doing this until the supply of the tickets actually outstrips the demand.
-That would eliminate the problem that fans have about having a limited choice as to where to buy their tickets from.
-It would also be a lot more practical as you cannot stop touts selling tickets, and you cannot stop selling tickets to the touts mainly as this would be a restriction of trade which coulx be unlawful in the UK.
-In any case is very hard to know who is a ticket tout and who is not.
+If you want to keep the price low you either try to decrease demand (which isn't possible) or you increase supply, and that is what the music industry needs to focus on - increasing the supply of tickets, and keep on doing this until the supply of the tickets reaches a level where the market balances itself, and supply outstrips the demand.
+That would eliminate the problem of fans having a limited choice as to where to buy their tickets from.

 Here is how it would work in practice.
 A promoter would pick one huge band, for example The Rolling Stones, Coldplay, U2, or even match up several bands, such as a triple header of Foo Fighters, Muse and Arctic Monkeys, or for the Pop audience Katy Perry, Taylor Swift and One Direction.
 Whoever they choose, they need to pick a line up that will have a massive demand, and then announce a supply of tickets that is sure to sell out.
 They announce a concert on, for example, Saturday March 5th.
 The gig is located outdoors, and there are 50,000 tickets available.
 The tickets go on sale, and they sell out within 10 minutes, as expected.
 All they have to do now is add another date, for example, on Sunday 6th March.
-The stage is still set up from the day before, the band are already in town, and the relevant permissions have already been granted.
+The stage is still set up from the day before, the bands are already in town, and the relevant permissions have already been granted, and, importantly, the bands know that they may need to play extra gigs, and have agreed to it.
 Adding a second date would bring with it an increase of effort, some extra costs, but a huge rise of revenue.
-Now there is a second concert, anyone who wanted tickets to that show that was not quick enough can now get tickets to the next day instead instead of going to a tout.
+Now there is a second concert, anyone who wanted tickets to the first show that was not quick enough can now get tickets to the next day instead of going to a tout.
 If that concert also sells out, then you add a 3rd concert to the show, for example, on Friday 4th March.
 If that sells out, then just add another one, on Thursday 3rd March and you just keep adding more and more shows, one at a time, as long as they keep on selling out.
 Every single time a concert sells out, you just keep adding another one, and you never stop.
+While the tickets are selling, you never stop.
 Even if it reaches 100 concerts, keep adding more and more.
-If you are able to charge a good ticket price, say £45 a ticket, that would bring in a revenue of £2,250,000 per concert, and every time you announce a new concert, on you keep earning more and more revenue.
+If you are able to charge a good ticket price, say £45 a ticket, that would bring in a revenue of £2,250,000 per concert, and every time you announce a new concert, you keep earning more and more revenue.

 If the band reached a stage where they could not keep adding dates, then they could look into expanding the capacity of the current concerts that they already have.
 So if they have 20 concerts selling out to 50,000 people each, they can ask for permission to expand each concert to a capacity of 51,000.
 That would free up another 20,000 tickets.
-If those sell out, expand the concerts again to 52,000 each, freeing up another 20,000 tickets.
-Keep on going until sales are under capacity.
-On one hand it would be less exciting to be playing the same venue so much, on the other hand bands could feasibly be playing 40 concerts at the same venue in a row – it would be a bit like a tour but without the traveling (which can be tiresome) the sound -checks (boring), and the promotional activities (who needs to promote these shows when they keep selling out?).
-They can turn up to the venue every night, play the concert and then go home with a huge pay day and less expenses to match.
+If those sell out, expand each of the concerts again to 52,000 each, freeing up another 20,000 tickets.
+Keep on going until sales are under capacity/not selling out.
+On one hand it would be less exciting to be playing the same venue so much, on the other hand bands could feasibly be playing 40 concerts at the same venue in a row – it would be a bit like a tour but without the traveling (which can be tiresome) the soundchecks (boring), and the promotional activities (who needs to promote these shows when they keep selling out?).
+They can turn up to the venue every night, play the concert and then go to their hotel with a huge pay day and less expenses to match.
 Nice work if you can get it.
+They're getting all of the benefits of touring without the downsides.

 As well as providing people with an opportunity to buy tickets at face value, it will have an important effect on the whole culture of music ticket touting.
 If you stick to certain concerts, the ticket touting industry is relatively risk free.
 Certain concerts are always going to have a much greater demand than the supply, and they will always be targeted by touts.
 The bigger the band, the less risk for the touts as they know that the increased demand swings the balance of power in their hands.
-However, if the musicians union or another body that helped organise the music industry decided that a few times a year such a scheme would happen, it would suddenly bring in a massive element of risk to the touts.
-If any band released any tickets for some large concert, it will always be in the back of the mind for that tout, “What is this is the concert where they keep on releasing more tickets?”
+However, if people within the music industry decided that a few times a year such a scheme would happen, it would suddenly bring in a massive element of risk to the touts.
+If any band released any tickets for some large concert, it will always be in the back of the mind for that tout, “What if this is the concert where they keep on releasing more tickets?”
 The tout could be left out of pocket.
 When the risk is there, they will always have to be much more cautious.
 The more cautious there are, the less tickets they will buy, and the more real music fans will be able to buy these tickets directly.
 Also, ticket touts need some initial seed money to buy the tickets in the first place.
-If you put a huge limit on the amount of tickets that people could buy, for example allowing them to buy 100 tickets each, you could have a situation where a tout buys 100 ticket for £25 each thinking that they can sell the for £100 each and make a huge profit, but when more concerts are announced, now they are stuck with £2,500 worth of tickets that will either be impossible to sell, or that they will need to sell at well under market value to claw back some of their money.
-This hurts their chances of any more touting activity in the future, and takes away the money that will fund future activity.
+If you put a huge limit on the amount of tickets that people could buy, for example allowing them to buy 100 tickets each, you could have a situation where a tout buys 100 ticket for £45 each thinking that they can sell the for £100 each and make a huge profit, but when more concerts are announced, now they are stuck with £4,500 worth of tickets that will either be impossible to sell, or that they will need to sell at well under market value to claw back some of their money.
+This hurts their chances of any more touting activity in the future, and takes away the money that funds future touting.